wangziqi2013/wangziqi2013.github.io/_posts/2019-03-19-hardware-supported-persist-obj-addr-xlat.markdown

 NVM region assigned by the creator of the region.
 Region ID is defined in the header of the NVM object, which must be unique in the current session (the paper does not propose a solution for resolving region ID conflicts).
 The offset field stores the relative offset of the target address within the region, using the starting address of the region as the base.
-To convert a composite pointer to
+To convert a composite pointer to volatile virtual address pointers, the base address of the region must be obtained, and then added with the offset.